lasseignelab/230321_JLF_Sex_bias_adverse_events/README.md

 This repository is licensed under the MIT License, see LICENSE documentation within this repository for more details.

+## Additional Information for Dockers and Conda Environments
 **How to use the Docker on local mac:**

 Download the Docker image from Docker Hub (only done once)